elastic/kibana/docs/development/core/public/kibana-plugin-public.contextsetup.md

     >();

     return {
-      registerContext: this.contextContainer.register,
+      registerContext: this.contextContainer.registerContext,
-      registerVizRenderer: (renderMethod: string, renderer: VizTypeRenderer) =>
+      registerVizRenderer: (plugin: string, renderMethod: string, renderer: VizTypeRenderer) => this.vizRenderers.set(renderMethod, this.contextContainer.createHandler(plugin, renderer)),
-        // `createHandler` must be called immediately during the calling plugin's lifecycle method. this.vizRenderers.set(renderMethod, this.contextContainer.createHandler(renderer)),
     };
   }

   start(core) {
-    // Register the core context available to all renderers this.contextContainer.register('core', () => ({
+    // Register the core context available to all renderers.
+Use the VizRendererContext's pluginId as the first arg. this.contextContainer.registerContext('viz_rendering', 'core', () => ({
       i18n: core.i18n,
       uiSettings: core.uiSettings
     }));

     return {
-      registerContext: this.contextContainer.register,
+      registerContext: this.contextContainer.registerContext,

       // The handler can now be called directly with only an `HTMLElement` and will automaticallly
       // have the `context` argument supplied.
       renderVizualization: (renderMethod: string, domElement: HTMLElement) => {
         if (!this.vizRenderer.has(renderMethod)) {
-          throw new Error(`Render method ${renderMethod} has not be registered`);
+          throw new Error(`Render method '${renderMethod}' has not been registered`);
         }

         return this.vizRenderers.get(renderMethod)(domElement);